UoB-COMSM0110/2024-group-19/README.md

 Jamie: 1.0

-In this project my main area of responsibility has been the development of the source code.
+My main responsibility was the development of the source code.
 I played a key role in the development and testing of base mechanics of our game.
-Once a minimal viable product had been developed, I took a step back and restructured our code base, really focusing on the principals of agile object orientated design.
-This increased the readability and the performance of the code significantly as well as making it simpler to understand and further develop our game.
+Once a minimal viable product had been developed, I took a step back and restructured our code base, focusing on the principals of agile object orientated design.
+This increased the readability and performance of the code significantly - making it simpler to understand and further develop our game.
 More recently I have been working on higher level features such as the dynamic background as-well as the ‘power-up’ mechanics.
 Overall, I have thoroughly enjoyed working as a part of this team.
 I feel we have placed great emphasis on regular communication, creating a clear sense of direction for this team and allowing a wide variety of ideas to be considered.

 WeiJian: 1.0